Inspector: Hong Kong

-In the Hong Kong Police Force, inspector (including probationary inspector, senior inspector) is a rank senior to station sergeant but junior to chief inspector, leading a sub-unit between 30 and 80 people in day-to-day policing.
+In the Hong Kong Police Force, inspector (including probationary inspector, (senior inspector) is a rank senior to station sergeant but junior to chief inspector, leading a sub-unit between 30 and 80 people in day-to-day policing.
 The rank badge for probationary inspector is one silver pip on his or her epaulette; two silver pips for inspector of police; and two silver pips and one bar for senior inspector of police.
 The epaulettes rank badge for chief inspector is three silver pips.
 The epaulettes of all inspectors do not show their unique identification number.
 Plainclothes detective inspectors have the prefix "detective" identifying them as having been trained in criminal investigation and being part of the Criminal Investigation Department (CID) or Organised Crime Triad Bureau (OCTB).

 Several of the HKP's past and current commissioner of chiefs joined the force as a probationary inspector.

 The Customs and Excise Department also has an inspector rank but with bronze stars and bars rank badges instead.

 In addition, there are health inspectors from the Food and Environmental Hygiene Department who carry out investigations and prosecutions on sanitary nuisances and food business irregularities under relevant ordinances.
 They are characterised by golden stars and yellow rank badges.

 India

-Inspectors of police in India are typically the officers in charge at a police station.
-In a police station in India, there are constables, the head constable, an assistant sub-inspector, a sub-inspector and an inspector.
-They have the three-star insignia to indicate their position and are high command officers.
-The inspector rank is higher than the sub-inspector rank and lower than the deputy superintendent (DSP) rank.
+An inspector of police in India is typically the officer in charge of a police station, and may be designated station house officer (SHO).
+In rural areas of some states, an inspector of police may be in charge of a police circle, which comprises two or more police stations.
+In this capacity, they are known as circle inspectors (CI).
+Inspectors oversee investigations and co-ordinate law enforcement operations in their respective jurisdictions, and may also head special units.
+Their insignia is three stars with a ribbon that is half red and half blue.
+The rank is above sub-inspector and below additional superintendent of police and deputy superintendent of police.
 Inspectors, along with sub-inspectors and assistant sub-inspectors, comprise around 13% of the total police personnel in India.